 Get Rid of Bad Fits

-If you’re doing your best to create satisfied employees and one of them remains seriously disgruntled, it’s to both parties’ benefit that you let him or her go – even if he/she is individually productive.
-Employees who are consistently disruptive or uncooperative, disturbing to their co-workers, or constantly complaining can depress the enthusiasm and damage the esprit de corps of everyone around them.
+If you’re doing your best to create satisfied employees and one of them remains seriously disgruntled, it may be best for both parties’ if you let him or her go – even if he/she is individually productive.
+Employees who are consistently disruptive or uncooperative, disturbing to their co-workers, or constantly complaining can depress the enthusiasm and eagerness of the other employees.